mbucataru/tic-tac-toe/README.md

 # tic-tac-toe
-A tac-tac-toe app written in Ruby
+A tic-tac-toe app written in Ruby